Here’s what to do instead.

 When scanning your product pages, people are trying to discover how this business can help them with their problems.
 They’re ultimately asking, “In what ways will this benefit me?”

 Detailing the specs and features of your product may be interesting to you, but from your customer’s perspective, the bulk of their focus will likely be on HOW your product is going to solve their problem.
-Don’t take it personally; shifting to a customer-problem mindset will help you understand your customers and write content they’ll respond to.
+Don’t take it personally; shifting to a customer-problem mindset will help you understand your customers and write all types of marketing copy they’ll respond to.

 Helpful messaging prompts for this are: